Using Acrylic Glazing for Picture Framing

 All acrylic maskings become more difficult to remove over time.
 When exposed to heat or sunlight, the masking becomes more difficult to remove.
 Acrylic should be stored in a cool, dry place, and maskings should be removed within two years.

 Sometimes the top layer of paper comes off leaving a hard to remove second layer attached to the adhesive and acrylic.
 When you experience problems removing paper masking on the sheet, it is because the adhesive dries up.
 This usually happens because of storage conditions and/or the age of the sheet.
 In order to dissolve the adhesive, kerosene, hexane, or aliphatic naphtha can be used.
 Kerosene is probably the easiest solvent to find.
 You can find it at your local hardware store.
 A power washer can be effective in removing the film covering.

 Acrylic and glass both have advantages and disadvantages for picture framing.
-When deciding which type of glazing to use for a framing application review the following list of questions and then see our discussion about the pros and cons of both acrylic and glass.
+When deciding which type of glazing to use for a framing application review the following list of questions and then see our discussion about the pros and cons of both acrylic vs glass for framing.

 Lightweight - acrylic is lightweight, making it easier to transport than glass.
 It is the preferred glazing for large picture frames because the weight of glass can be problematic for the frame's moulding, hanging hardware, and even the wall itself.